Raveen2001/Online-judges-solutions/README.md

   # Online judges solution
-This repository contains solution for AlgoExpert, Leetcode and hackerrank problems
+This repository contains my solution for
+ - AlgoExpert
+ - Leetcode
+ - hackerrank
+ - and other problems too